Bunkai9448/digipet_PSP/README.md

 - Fothsid (first guidance about the headers)

-- Mugi (guidance about file structure and some scripts)
+- Mugi (guidance about file structure and some scripts; Info, Data and guidance for System Messages)

 - Ethanol (guidance about Font, GIM, Gimconv config snippet and help fixing extract/insert mistakes)

+- ToDo

+(Betatesting)

 - All the authors of the tools and documents used in this project.

-- ToDo

 ## License